 An execution represents a completed run of a workflow, from the first to the last node. n8n logs workflow executions, allowing you to see if the workflow was completed successfully or not.
 The execution log is useful for debugging your workflow and seeing at what stage it runs into issues.

-To see the execution log, click on the icon with three lines in the left panel, which will open the Workflow Executions window.
+To see the execution log, in your Editor UI click on Executions in the left panel.
+This will open the Workflow Executions window.

 The Workflow Executions window displays a table with the following information:

 - Name: The name of the workflow

 - Status / Running time: The status of the workflow (Running, Succeeded or Error) / The duration it took the workflow to execute

 Workflow execution status

 In the Workflow Executions window you can filter the displayed executions by workflow and by status (All, Error, Running, or Success).
 The information displayed here depends on what workflows and executions you set up in Workflow Settings to be saved.

 You can customize your workflows and executions, or overwrite some of the global default settings in Workflow Settings.
 These settings are located in the left panel of the Editor UI, and can be accessed by clicking on the 3 dots and then settings.

-In the Workflow Settings window you can configure six settings:
+In the Workflow Settings window you can configure the following settings:

 - Error Workflow: A workflow to run in case the execution of the current workflow fails.

 - Timezone: The timezone to use in the current workflow.
 If not set, the global Timezone (by default "New York") is used.
 This setting is particularly important for the Cron node, as you want to make sure that the workflow gets executed at the right time.

 - Save Data Error Execution: If the Execution data of the workflow should be saved when it fails.

 - Save Data Success Execution: If the Execution data of the workflow should be saved when it succeeds.